Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

 Canyon of the Eagles Resort Amenities

-For breakfast, guests can choose a “grab and go” breakfast sandwich or taco, or they can dine in-house and enjoy the delicious breakfast buffet.
+For breakfast, guests can choose a “grab and go” breakfast sandwich or taco or dine in-house and enjoy the delicious breakfast buffet.
 Lunch offerings include burgers, sandwiches, fresh salads, and more.

 For dinner, guests are treated to culinary delights such as crab cakes, fresh fish, steaks, pasta, and the house specialty of Chicken Fried Wild Boar.